persapiens-classes/ifrn-ria/class/4-angular/13-components.md

 - Refactor that app component of the project in previous task (12-ui-components) to use dedicated insert, update, detail, remove, and list components.

-You can tasks [Create hello, insert and list components](https://github.com/persapiens-classes/ifrn-ria-angular-example/issues/8) and [Improve owner crud](https://github.com/persapiens-classes/ifrn-ria-angular-example/issues/10) of Ria Angular Example.
+You can use tasks [Create hello, insert and list components](https://github.com/persapiens-classes/ifrn-ria-angular-example/issues/8) and [Improve owner crud](https://github.com/persapiens-classes/ifrn-ria-angular-example/issues/10) of Angular Example Project.